crxjs/chrome-extension-tools/README.md

 `package.json` and it will reflect in your extension build.

 Don't worry, any value in your source manifest will take over! 😉

 </details>

 </div>

 ### ⭐️ Reload Your Extension Automatically <a name = "features-reloader"></a>

 <div style="padding-left: 30px; padding-bottom: 10px;">

 <details>
 <summary>Does this mean I don't have to manually reload my extension during development?</summary>
 <br>
 Improve your development experience with our reloader!
 You won't have to reload your Chrome extension every time you make a change to your code.
-We know what a pain it can be to forget and wonder, "Why isn't this working? 😟".
+We know what a pain it can be to forget and wonder, "Why isn't this change working? 😟".
 </details>

 <details>